taoensso/tower/README.md

 # PREVIEW RELEASE

 The Java platform provides some very capable tools for writing internationalized applications.
-But these tools can be disappointingly cumbersome when taken into a Clojure context.
+Unfortunately, these tools can be disappointingly cumbersome when taken into a Clojure context.

 Tower is an attempt to present a **simple, idiomatic internationalization and localization** story for Clojure.
-It wraps standard Java functionality where possible, but isn't afraid to step away from Java conventions when there's a good reason to.
+It wraps standard Java functionality where possible, but it isn't afraid to step away from Java conventions when there's a good reason to.

 ## What's In The Box?
  * Lightweight wrappers for standard Java **localization functions**.
  * Rails-like, *all-Clojure* **translation function**.
  * **Simple, map-based** translation dictionary format.
 No XML or resource files!
  * Seamless **markdown support** for translators.
- * TODO: export/import to allow use with **industry-standard translator tools**.
+ * TODO: export/import to support use with **industry-standard translator tools**.
  * TODO: **Ring middleware** for rapidly internationalizing web applications.

 ## Status [![Build Status](https://secure.travis-ci.org/ptaoussanis/tower.png)](http://travis-ci.org/ptaoussanis/tower)